NoA2647/facial-recognition-MobileNet/README.md

 # facial-recognition-MobileNet

-detect and recognise multi faces in camera or webcam with trained model (vgg16) and save in history
+detect and recognise multi faces in camera or webcam with trained model (MobileNet) and save in history

 ## DataCreator